topps2k/simpleab-sdk-js/README.md

 8. **Metric Tracking**: Use the `trackMetric()` method to record important user interactions and outcomes.
 Choose appropriate aggregation types for your metrics to get meaningful insights.

-9. **Flush Interval**: Consider the trade-off between real-time data and network usage when setting the `flushInterval`.
-A shorter interval provides more up-to-date data but increases network requests.

-10. **Validation**: The SDK performs validation on treatment, stage, and aggregation type.
+9. **Validation**: The SDK performs validation on treatment, stage, and aggregation type.
 Ensure you use valid values from the respective enums to avoid errors.

 ## Contributing